Suggested Searches

 NASA, ESA, and K. Stevenson, L. Kreidberg, and J. Bean (University of Chicago)

-Hubble’s observations of exoplanets have also revealed some truly strange worlds; including one that absorbs nearly all of the light that reaches it.
-Most planets reflect some of their host star’s light back into space, but this oddity (WASP-12b) is as dark as fresh asphalt.
-Another is an extremely hot, football-shaped world that is streaming away heavy metal iron and magnesium gas (WASP-121b).
+Hubble’s exoplanet observations reveal truly strange worlds; including one that absorbs nearly all the light that reaches it.
+The planet, WASP-12b, is as dark as fresh asphalt.
+Another, WASP-121b, is an extremely hot, football-shaped world.
 Hubble observations also confirmed that three super-puffy planets in the Kepler 51 system have extremely low densities.
 While these planets appear to be as big and bulky as Jupiter, they are actually one hundred times less massive, leading researchers to nickname them ‘cotton candy’ planets.

-This illustration depicts the three giant planets orbiting the Sun-like star Kepler 51 as compared to some of the planets in our solar system.
+This artist illustration depicts the three giant planets orbiting the Sun-like star Kepler 51 as compared to some of the planets in our solar system.
 These planets are all roughly the size of Jupiter but a very tiny fraction of its mass.
-NASA's Kepler space telescope detected the shadows of these planets in 2012–2014 as they passed in front of their star.
-There is no direct imaging.
-Therefore, the colors of the Kepler 51 planets in this illustration are imaginary.

 NASA, ESA, and L. Hustak and J. Olmsted (STScI)